Multi‑Org Strategy (Region × Project)

 Use a consistent postfix pattern: `<base>-<project>-<region-tag>`

-* `<base>`: Company/program slug (letters only), e.g., `acme` or `acmehealth`.
+* `<base>`: company or program slug (letters only), e.g., `acme` or `acmehealth`.

-* `<project>`: Cohort or product slug, e.g., `women-a`, `men-b`.
+* `<project>`: cohort or product slug, e.g., `women-a`, `men-b`.

 * US (N. Virginia, us-east-1) → `useast`